Southampton-RSG/2015-09-17-southampton/novice/git/07-conflict.md

 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
 <<<<<<< HEAD
-We added a different line in the other copy
+This was added by Dev B
 =======
-This line added to Wolfman's copy
+Developer A added this line
 >>>>>>> dabb4c8c450e8475aee9b14b4383acc99f42af1d
 ~~~